-To the Board of Directors and Shareholders of Universal Biosensors, Inc.
+To the Board of Directors and Shareholders of Universal Biosensors, Inc.:

-In our opinion, the consolidated financial statements listed in the accompanying index present fairly, in all material respects, the financial position of Universal Biosensors, Inc. and its subsidiaries at December 31, 2015 and December 31, 2014, and the results of their operations and their cash flows for each of the three years in the period ended December 31, 2015 in conformity with accounting principles generally accepted in the United States of America.
-In addition, in our opinion, the financial statement schedules listed in the accompanying index present fairly, in all material respects, the information set forth therein when read in conjunction with the related consolidated financial statements.
-These financial statements and financial statement schedules are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements and financial statements and financial statement schedules based on our audits.
-We conducted our audits of these statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+In our opinion, the accompanying consolidated balance sheets and the related consolidated statements of comprehensive income, changes in stockholders' equity and comprehensive income and cash flows present fairly, in all material respects, the financial position of Universal Biosensors, Inc. and its subsidiaries as of December 31, 2016 and December 31, 2015, and the results of their operations and their cash flows for each of the three years in the period ended December 31, 2016 in conformity with accounting principles generally accepted in the United States of America.
+In addition, in our opinion, the financial statement schedule listed in the index appearing under Item 15(a)(2) present fairly, in all material respects, the information set forth therein when read in conjunction with the related consolidated financial statements.
+These financial statements and financial statement schedule are the responsibility of the Company's management.
+Our responsibility is to express an opinion on these financial statements and financial statements and financial statement schedule based on our audits.
+We conducted our audits of these financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-PricewaterhouseCoopers Sydney, Australia March 15, 2016
+PricewaterhouseCoopers Sydney, Australia March 21, 2017

-PricewaterhouseCoopers, ABN 52 780 433 757Darling Park Tower 2, 201 Sussex Street, GPO BOX 2650, SYDNEY NSW 1171 T+61 2 8266 0000, F+61 2 8266 9999, www.pwc.com.au
+PricewaterhouseCoopers, ABN 52 780 433 757 One International Towers Sydney, Watermans Quay, Barangaroo NSW 2000 T+61 2 8266 0000, F+61 2 8266 9999, www.pwc.com.au